-Tax challenges, audits, and complexities in determining the tax liabilities for your small business are some of the most common reasons for working with a qualified tax attorney.
-However, there are many other circumstances in which you can benefit from a small business tax attorney’s knowledge.
+Is your business facing tax challenges?
+Are you working through an audit?
+Are you up against some complexities in determining the tax liabilities for your small business?
+These are some of the most common reasons for working with a tax attorney, but there are lots of other circumstances in which you can benefit from a tax attorney’s knowledge.

-In this article, we’ll cover some of those circumstances, and we’ll help you find an attorney who can help you with the challenges you face.
+In this article, we’ll cover some of those circumstances and help you find an attorney who can guide you through the challenges you face.

 When do I need a tax attorney?

-You may need a tax attorney in any of the following scenarios:
+A tax attorney can help you through any of the following scenarios:

 Can my accountant handle these issues?

 Highly qualified accountants, including those holding a CPA designation, can help with many of your business’s tax-related issues.
-With more than 150 hours of formal education, intensive assessments, and rigorous commitments to continuing education, CPAs have the experience and knowledge that’s required to work within federal and state laws to help you reduce your tax liability and navigate thorny tax concerns such as audits.
+With more than 150 hours of formal education, intensive assessments, and rigorous commitments to continuing education, CPAs have the experience and knowledge that’s required to work within federal and state laws to help you reduce your tax liability and navigate thorny tax concerns.

 More complex matters require a tax attorney’s help.
 For instance, if you are facing allegations of fraud, receiving debt collection notices, dealing with tax collection agents, or about to receive a levy on your business’s bank account or personal wages, you should connect with a tax attorney who has experience in dispute resolution.
 Additionally, if you would like counsel on tax planning, minimizing tax burdens, or avoiding future tax issues, you should opt for a tax attorney rather than a CPA to address your needs.